VeenaBeknal/VeenaBeknal/README.md

 <a href="https://github.com/VeenaBeknal/Social-Media-Listening-for-Reddit-Posts-and-Comments"> Social Media Listening App for Reddit Data </a>

 I built a social media listening app using historical Reddit data.
 The app applies Latent Dirichlet Allocation (LDA) for topic modeling, utilizing PySpark for data processing.
 The data source considered for this project was the r/technology subreddit’s historical dataset which is updated on a weekly level and is available on Kaggle (<a href="https://www.kaggle.com/datasets/curiel/rtechnology-posts-and-comments/data">link</a>).
-The app is deployed using Streamlit (<a href="https://reddit-historical-listening.streamlit.app/"> Social Media Listening App </a> !) and analyzes trends within the r/technology subreddit.
+The app is deployed using Streamlit (<a href="https://reddit-historical-listening.streamlit.app/"> Social Media Listening App </a>!) and analyzes trends within the r/technology subreddit.

 <a href="https://github.com/VeenaBeknal/USClimatologicalDataAnalysis"> US Climatological Data Analysis </a>

 This project investigates weather patterns and climate change in California using unsupervised learning.
-The dataset was extracted from the FTP server of NOAA (National Oceanic and Atmospheric Administration) (<a href="https://www.ncei.noaa.gov/pub/data/ghcn/daily/by_year/">link</a>).
+The dataset was extracted from the FTP server of National Oceanic and Atmospheric Administration (NOAA) (<a href="https://www.ncei.noaa.gov/pub/data/ghcn/daily/by_year/">link</a>).
 I applied K-means clustering and attempted DBSCAN to and classify weather stations with similar snow and precipitation pattern.
 Google Cloud Platform (GCP) was used for deploying the solution.

 ### Database Projects (SQL and NoSQL)